enjoystar/autonomous-mlops/README.md

 - **Infrastructure:** Message queuing, distributed tracing
 - **Monitoring:** Comprehensive logging and observability

+##  🚫 Why No/Partial Code?
+To protect intellectual property and maintain project integrity, the full source code is not publicly available.
+However, the documentation provides deep insight into the system’s design, philosophy, and capabilities.

 ## Key Capabilities

 - **Multi-Agent Coordination:** Designed agent hierarchy with specialized roles for investigation, strategic planning, and execution